What is Dog Insurance?

 How Much is Pet Insurance for a Dog?

-Here are five factors that determine how much you will pay for pet insurance.
+According to the North American Pet Health Insurance Association, the average policy costs $43/month.
+Here are five factors that determine how much you will pay.

 - Type of Pet You Have